axelarnetwork/axelar-contract-deployments/stellar/docs/link-token.md

 The token linking feature enables:

-- Linking existing tokens across connected Amplifier chains via ITS Hub
+- Linking custom tokens deployed on Stellar with tokens on EVM chains
 - Supporting tokens with different decimal precisions through automatic scaling

 ## How It Works